 – The English Test

 – The Medical Examination And Testing

 Once your application has been submitted, you will have to wait for a decision.
-This can be a lengthy period, but have patience.
-Eventually, you will receive a response to your application, which will invite you to complete a 30 minute, multiple choice ability test.
-You will either be asked to complete the questions online, or in person.
-The test will examine your ability to perform skills such as numerical calculation, or understand written information.
-You will be given several sample questions prior to the test, so that you can familiarise yourself with the process.
-On the SHL website, you can complete practice tests and questions to get yourself ready for the process.
-When taking the real test, make sure you find a quiet location where you won’t be disturbed.
-This is a vitally important part of the process, and requires 100% of your concentration.
+This can be a lengthy period but have patience.
+Eventually, you will receive a response to your application, inviting you to complete a 30-minute, multiple choice ability test.
+You will either be asked to complete the questions online or in person.
+The test will examine your ability to perform skills such as numerical calculation or understanding written information.
+You will be given several sample questions before the test to familiarise yourself with the process.
+On the SHL website, you can complete practice tests and questions to prepare yourself for the process.
+When taking the real test, ensure you find a quiet location where you won’t be disturbed.
+This is a vitally important part of the process and requires 100% of your concentration.
 This is also good practice for similar tests that you will be required to take later in the application process.
 If you are successful, you will receive an invitation to attend an assessment centre, informing you of when and where you should appear for further testing.

 At the assessment centre, you will undergo rigorous testing.
 This will take the form of both individual, and group examination, in several key areas.
 This will include: psychometric testing, aptitude testing and personality testing.
 These are designed to give the company information about your skills, aptitude and attitude, and much more.
 The information gathered during these tests, as well as whether you pass or fail, will determine whether or not you are offered a place on the training course.
 You will also be required to take a competency based, face to face interview with assessors, who will further determine whether you are suitable for the role.
 Sometimes, the assessment centre will be split in two sessions, morning and afternoon.
 The weaker candidates will be ‘cut’ after the opening sessions, and the stronger candidates will progress to the later stages.
 This will depend solely upon the assessment centre which you are attending.
 When you receive your confirmation email, contact TFL or the centre itself for more details.